RayHightower/RayHightower.com/_posts/2015-12-08-how-to-run-headless-parallella.markdown

 ```

-And be sure to save the file.
-And re-start the Parallella so that the new parameters can take effect (RTH: or do something else besides restart?).
+Save the file and re-start the Parallella so that the new parameters can take effect.

 ### Confirm the X Window Connection